HCastano/trustless-bridges-presentation/bridges.md

 ## Presentation Outline

 - What is a bridge?
-    - Trustful vs. Trustless
-- Finality
-    - Authority Round
-    - Grandpa
+- Types of Bridges
-- Our Bridge
+- Rialto Bridge
-    - PoA -> Substrate
+    - Brief Interlude: Finality
-    - Substrate -> PoA
+    - Architecture
-    - Currency Exchange Pallet
+    - Applications
-    - Deployment
+- Live Demo
 - Future Plans
     - Substrate <-> Substrate
+    - Becoming a Parachain

 ---